johanneskropf/node-red-contrib-voice2json/README.md

 * wait wake & record command:
     * a stream of raw audio buffers
 * stt:
-    * a single wav as a buffer object
+    * a single wav as a buffer object or a path to a valid wav file
 * Little Endian
 * signed-integer
 * 1 channel mono